Internationale Fachkräfte installieren Solarmodule

 4. Prospects for the family:

 As a citizen of an EU country, your spouse and children have the same rights to freedom of movement as you do, and they can move here with you without a visa.
-If you are not from the EU but have a residence permit as a scientist or researcher, your spouse also has the right to a residence permit with which they can take up any job in Germany.
+If you are not from the EU but have a residence permit as a researcher, your spouse also has the right to a residence permit with which they can take up any job in Germany.
 Of course, you can bring your children with you.
 You can find more information about school and childcare in the "Family life in Germany" section.

 5. Language skills:

-As a scientist or researcher, you usually do not have to prove any skills regarding your proficiency in German due to English being the default language in international research teams.
+As a scientist, you usually do not have to prove any skills regarding your proficiency in German due to English being the default language in international research teams.
 Your spouse does not need to know German either.
 However, the German language will help you tremendously in your exchanges with German colleagues, students or employees in companies and administration.
 Language skills also help you and your family in settling in and finding a new home and friends in Germany.
 Here you can find useful tips concerning the German language.

 Let us advise you on your opportunities to work and live in Germany.
 Our experts will support you with questions regarding job search, visa, recognition and learning German.